 Educational programs have always played an important part in STEP activities since its inception.
 These have included EMT courses for ambulance personnel and medical students, CPR courses for physicians and dentists and annual EMS management forums.
 In 1995, the STEP EMS Conferences began providing a high quality educational opportunity to EMS and other public safety organizations from all around the region.
 Workshops and plenary sessions have covered a wide range of topics from medical to trauma and from obstetrics/neonatal care to end-of-life issues.
 Speakers have included physicians, EMS providers and administrators, law enforcement and fire officers, and other experts on safety and working with the populations emergency service providers serve.

-The History committee continues to work with ambulance organizations in the region to organize and collect historically significant ambulance and EMS materials.
-These materials are cataloged and stored at the Rochester Academy of Medicine, 1441 East Ave .
-Some historical items are on display at the FASNY Firefighting Museum in Hudson, NY, and locally at the Public Safety Training Facility, 1190 Scottsville Road.
+The History committee worked with ambulance organizations in the region to organize and collect historically significant ambulance and EMS materials.
+These materials were cataloged and stored at the Rochester Academy of Medicine, 1441 East Ave .
+Some historical items are still on display at the FASNY Firefighting Museum in Hudson, NY, and locally at the Public Safety Training Facility, 1190 Scottsville Road.

 These efforts over the past 50+ years have nurtured EMS improvements in a cooperative and very cost effective manner.
 STEP members and Board members are pleased with the results but continue to press ahead!